abdullahselek/selek.tech/content/posts/dag-directed-acyclic-graph.md

 5. [Nextflow](https://www.nextflow.io)

-A bioinformatics-oriented workflow management system that uses DAGs to process and analyze data, particularly in genomics.
+A bioinformatics oriented workflow management system that uses DAGs to process and analyze data, particularly in genomics.

 ## Summary

 DAGs are foundational structures in computational and data workflows, providing a clear and efficient way to model dependencies and manage complex processes.
 By organizing tasks or operations into nodes connected by directed edges, DAGs ensure tasks are executed in the correct sequence, avoid cyclic dependencies, and enable parallelism where possible.
 This makes them invaluable in fields like machine learning, workflow orchestration, data engineering, and causal inference.
 Tools and frameworks that leverage DAGs streamline the development, execution, and optimization of workflows, enhancing transparency, scalability, and error handling.
-The importance of DAGs lies in their ability to bring order to complexity, making them indispensable for modern computational systems and scalable data-driven applications.
+The importance of DAGs lies in their ability to bring order to complexity, making them indispensable for modern computational systems and scalable data driven applications.